Peter of Bruys: Death and legacy

 As Peter the Venerable recorded, crosses were singled out for special iconoclasm.
 Peter of Bruys felt that crosses should not deserve veneration.
 Crosses became for the Petrobrusians objects of desecration and were destroyed in bonfires.
-In or around the year 1131, Peter was publicly burning crosses in St Gilles, near Nîmes.
-The local populace, angered by Peter's destruction of the crosses, cast him into the flames of his own bonfire.
+In or around the year 1131, Peter was publicly burning crosses to barbecue meat on Good Friday, in St Gilles, near Nîmes.
+The local populace, angered by Peter's sacrileges and offensive provocations, cast him into the flames of his own bonfire.

 Henry of Lausanne, a former Cluniac monk, adopted the Petrobrusians' teachings about 1135 and spread them in a modified form after Peter's death.

 His teachings continued to be frequently condemned by the Roman Catholic Church, meriting mention at the Second Lateran Council in 1139.

 Henry of Lausanne's followers became known as Henricians.
 Both the Henrician and the Petrobrusian sects began to die out in 1145, the year St Bernard of Clairvaux began preaching for a return to Roman orthodoxy in southern France.
 In a letter to the people of Toulouse, written at the end of 1146, Bernard calls upon them to extirpate the last remnants of the heresy.

 As late as 1151, however, some Henricians still remained active in Languedoc.
 In that year, the Benedictine monk and English chronicler Matthew Paris related that a young girl who claimed to be miraculously inspired by the Virgin Mary was reputed to have converted a great number of the disciples of Henry of Lausanne.
 The sects both disappear from the historical record after that reference.

-There is no evidence that Peter Waldo or any other later religious figures were directly influenced by Peter of Bruys.
-His low view of the Old Testament and the New Testament epistles was not shared by later Protestant figures such as Martin Luther or John Smyth.
-However, Peter is considered a forerunner of the Protestant Reformation by some evangelical Protestants and Anabaptists.
+Peter is considered a forerunner of the Protestant Reformation by some evangelical Protestants and Anabaptists.